 NOTE: Currently all canoes are spoken for by registered students.
 Available seats in the class are for folks who want to learn the process, and who will not be taking a boat home.
 These students will pay the discounted rate of $750 ($700 early bird pricing).
 If you have any questions, email [email protected]

 Skin-on-frame boats evolved from baskets.
 Coracles -- round, basket-like crafts -- are still in use in Wales for salmon fishing; Irishmen still row their Currachs off their wild west coast, and native people of the arctic still fish from kayaks and umiaks.
 Yet these boats also appear in a variety of modern forms -- from tough whitewater, aluminum-framed take-down boats, to wood-framed, nylon skinned baidarkas.
-In this course you will build and take home your own ultra-light double paddle canoe.
+In this course you will build and take home your own skin on frame double paddle canoe.
 These boats are perfect for flat water paddling, and they are light enough to easily car-top or carry from car to water or from pond to pond.
 Over the course of the week, we’ll steam and install ribs, lash the stringers (longitudinal pieces) to the ribs, install the inwales and complete the frame, skin the boat with a tough polyester cloth, waterproof the skin, and christen the boats in the pond.
 Students will build a 13 1/2 foot canoe rigged for both solo and tandem use.
 It will weigh only about 27 pounds.